damonitor/damo/USAGE.md

 provided.
 It represents each region's access pattern with its shape and color.
 By default it represents each region's relative age, [access rate](#access-rate), and size with its length, color, and height, respectively.
-That is, `damo show --format_region "<box>"` shows visualization of the access pattern, by showing location of each region in Y-axis, the hotness with color of each box, and how long the hotness has continued in X-axis.
+That is, `damo report access --format_region "<box>"` shows visualization of the access pattern, by showing location of each region in Y-axis, the hotness with color of each box, and how long the hotness has continued in X-axis.
 Showing only the first column of the output would be somewhat similar to an access heatmap of the target address space.

 For convenient use of it with a default format, `damo report access` provides `--region_box` option.
 Output of the command with the option would help users